peterdol/blog/src/pages/articles/2018-06-06---generate-unique-secure-short-ids-with-dotnet/index.md

 }
 ```

-The code above generates reservation codes that look like SDX1oWoL5bTffRQkb6cwSC, 9G8UA5To42hzA7VWopEVUJ, etc., which are impossible to guess and are guaranteed to be unique and which are more or less human readable.
+The code above generates reservation codes that look like SDX1oWoL5bTffRQkb6cwSC, 9G8UA5To42hzA7VWopEVUJ, etc., which are guaranteed to be unique and which are more or less human readable.

 ## Unique, but not guaranteed to be random